 What is a Plackett-Burman Design?

-A Plackett-Burman design (sometimes called a screening design) helps you to find out which factors in an experiment are important.
+A Plackett-Burman design (a type of screening design) helps you to find out which factors in an experiment are important.
 This design screens out unimportant factors (noise), which means that you avoid collecting large amounts of data on relatively unimportant factors.

 For example, dozens of factors contribute to lung cancer, including:

 - Bis(chloromethyl)ether; chloromethyl methyl ether